 Cuba is officially open for business to U.S. travelers!
 And that means, you need a place to stay in Cuba.
 Airbnb is your best bet for an authentic, local experience.
 Your hosts are locals who are ready to recommend their favorite hotspots and hidden gems, chat over a cup of coffee, and cook you delicious meals.
 From fiery Santiago to bustling Havana, here are our top picks for the best places to stay in Cuba.

-Once you give the article a read feel free to message us any questions you have about Cuba's awesome Airbnb!
+Once you give the article a read feel free to contact us with any questions you have about Cuba's awesome Airbnb!

 Want to explore Cuba differently?
 Have a local plan your trip.